-The last three days of Holy Week have always been a time of special observance in Christian homes.
+The last three days of Holy Week have always been a time of special observance in the society of st pius x beliefs.
 They are a period of quiet, recollection and prayer.
 In many places, even today, people lay aside their usual occupations in order to have ample time for prayer, meditation and attendance at church services.
 Children stop all noisy games and amusements.
 No music instruments are played; radio and television are not used, except for appropriate religious programs; no comics are read, and all members of the family fast a little more than during the rest of Lent.

 This atmosphere of penitential devotion and quiet during the three great days of Holy Week is an experience that deeply affects the children and helps them more than any words could do toward an understanding of how important Christ’s Passion is for each one of us.
 It also induces them to meditate, mourn and pray with all sincerity.
 Thus, the grace of God is poured into their hearts and great supernatural blessings are given them in these days.